EXCLUSIVE-Macquarie and CDP to win EU nod for Open Fiber deal, sources say

 However, some ministers of the new government led by Mario Draghi have cast doubts over the plan because of regulatory issues, saying that alternative options are also being considered, though speculation about a tie-up has resurfaced recently.

-(Reporting by Foo Yun Chee in Brussels and Elvira Pollina in Milan Additional reporting by Stephen Jewkes in Milan Editing by David Goodman)
+(Reporting by Foo Yun Chee in Brussels and Elvira Pollina in Milan; Additional reporting by Stephen Jewkes in Milan Editing by David Goodman and Nick Zieminski)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))